June 5, 2023

 The What

-If selected to be a part of the BOOST Program, you will receive…
+If selected to be a part of the BOOST Harborplace Incubator Program, you will receive…

-• An affordable lease at one of 5 storefronts listed in the BOOST Storefront Brochure
+• An affordable lease at one of 7 locations listed in BOOST Harborplace Tenant Opportunities document in the Application Materials section.

-• Robust technical, legal, marketing, zoning and permitting, and accounting support from local partners!
+• Robust technical, legal, marketing, zoning and permitting, and accounting support through the BOOST Cohort program, a short but intense business support and educational component required to receive the grant.

 The Why

 As in the rest of the country, storefront vacancies have increased in Downtown Baltimore due to the COVID-19 pandemic.
 Black-owned small business have been most at-risk for closure, and have historically had less access to capital.
-Additionally, targeted business incentives will ensure Downtown Baltimore’s retail sector has a swift and equitable recovery in 2021.
+Additionally, targeted business incentives will ensure Downtown Baltimore’s retail sector has a swift and equitable recovery.

 Eligibility